JoshK2/jotils/README.md

 1) Fork the project and clone.
 2) Create folder for your function in this [folder](https://github.com/JoshK2/jotils/tree/master/src/components), name the folder and the function file in lower case, and the function with upper case.
 See example of naming in this folder [folder](https://github.com/JoshK2/jotils/tree/master/src/components/letter-count).
-3) The function need to be exported with index file inside the folder function, so create index.js file to export your function.
+3) The function need to be exported with index file inside the folder function, so create index.ts file to export your function.
 (NOT USE EXPORT DEFAULT)
-3) Run `npm run createindexfile` to generate the main index.js file in components folder that export all the functions.
+3) Run `npm run createindexfile` to generate the main index.ts file in components folder that export all the functions.
 4) Run `npm run build` to generate the build folder folder.
 5) Run `npm run test` to check the functions.
 6) Share with the community by submitting a PR.